chihirobelmo/FalconBMS-Quick-Manual/BMS Quick Manual.md

 You can enable Enable `Roll-linked NWS` option on the `VIEW CONTROL` tab of the `ADVANCED` setting screen.
 Enabling the option allows you to steer the wheel on the roll axis while turning NWS on the ground.

-If any axis is assigned to the ladder, the option will be invalidated even if it is checked.
+If any axis is assigned to the rudder, the option will be invalidated even if it is checked.